Deven Robertson: AFL career

-Brisbane (2020–2025)
+Brisbane Lions (2020–2025)

 Early Career: (2020–2022)

 Robertson made his debut in Round 1 of the 2020 AFL season against Hawthorn at the MCG.
 He played 16 games in 2021 and earned a two-year contract extension.
 He made eight appearances in 2022 including all three of Brisbane’s finals, and was one of Brisbane's best in the 2022 Preliminary Final, accruing 17 disposals and 10 tackles.

 Grand Final Loss and Trade Request: (2023–2025)

 He was subject to widespread fanfare following an incident where his guernsey was ripped in a match against Collingwood at Marvel Stadium in Round 23 of the 2023 season.
 Robertson continued to play with the ripped shirt until he took it off completely following a tackle from Beau McCreery.
 His ripped shirt was ultimately auctioned off for the Royal Children’s Hospital charity ahead of the 2023 finals, and the incident saw Robertson gain over 20,000 new followers on social media platform Instagram.
 Overall he played 18 games in 2023, including a grand final appearance in Brisbane's loss against Collingwood, in which he scored a goal.
 Robertson again extended his contract at the conclusion of the 2023 season, penning a two-year extension to the end of the 2025 season, ending speculation that he would seek a trade to a Western Australian club in 2023.

 Robertson was selected in the VFL Team of the Year in both 2024 & 2025, and was the joint winner of Brisbane's Reserves Best & Fairest Award in Brisbane Lions Reserves Best & Fairest alongside Luke Beecken, but his opportunities at AFL level remained limited to only 6 games across both 2024 and 2025, leading him to request a trade to the West Coast Eagles at the conclusion of the 2025 season.
-Robertson was delisted at the end of the 2025 AFL season to allow him to join the Eagles as a Delisted Free Agent.
+Robertson was delisted at the end of the 2025 AFL season to allow him to join the Eagles in the pre-season supplemental selection period.

+West Coast Eagles (2026–present)

+On November 25, 2025, the West Coast Eagles officially announced that Robertson had joined the club during the Supplementary Selection Period.

+Robertson made his debut for the Eagles in Round 1 of the 2026 AFL season against the Gold Coast Suns.
+Despite a heavy 59 point defeat, Robertson was one of the best afield, accumulating 17 disposals, 12 tackles and 5 clearances.

+Robertson played his 50th AFL match in Round 3 of the 2026 season in a 2 point win over Port Adelaide.

+In Round 5 of the 2026 season, Robertson tore his ACL against the Geelong Cats after a collision with Mitchell Edwards.
+He will miss the remainder of the 2026 season.

 Statistics

-Updated to the end of Round 22 2025.
+Updated to the end of round 22, 2026.